marnelram/md-to-docx/README.md

 - 🎯 Convert Markdown to DOCX format
 - 📝 Support for all heading levels (H1-H5)
-- 📋 Bullet points and numbered lists
+- 📋 Bullet points and numbered lists with rich formatting
 - 📊 Tables with headers and data
-- 🔤 Bold and italic text formatting
+- 🔤 Bold and italic text formatting (including in lists)
 - 💬 Blockquotes
 - 💡 Comments
 - 🎨 Customizable styling